akka/akka-projection/akka-edge-docs/src/main/paradox/feature-summary.md

 The offsets on the consumer side are stored, but if the environment for the edge service does not have the capabilities to run a full database it can be a single Akka node with an embeddable storage such as the @extref[H2 database](akka-persistence-r2dbc:getting-started.html#using-h2).

-@@@ note
-When using H2, the file mode is recommended to reduce memory requirements.
+Note that when using H2, the file mode is recommended to reduce memory requirements.
 That means that if the edge service is restarted with a different file system all previous events will be delivered to the consumer again.
-@@@

 @@@ Warning
 H2 database should not be used when the service is an Akka Cluster with more than 1 node.